wbaby/Quiescis/README.md

 ## Update 1.2

-     1. New team - download (beta version)
+     1. New command - download (beta version)
      (It is advisable to download only text files <= 10 mb)

      2. Bug fix